uc-cdis/data-portal/docs/portal_config.md

         "display": true
       }
     ],
-    "tagsDisplayName": "Tags" // optional, overrides the name of the mandatory tags column "tableScrollHeight": 450 // optional, no scroll if omitted },
+    "tagsDisplayName": "Tags", // optional, overrides the name of the mandatory tags column "tableScrollHeight": 450 // optional, no scroll if omitted },
-  "resourceBrowser": {), // see Resource Browser documentation "workspacePageTitle": "", // title to display above workspacePageDescription "workspacePageDescription": "", // html to display above the workspace options "studyViewerConfig": [],//See docs/study_viewer.md for more details.
+  "resourceBrowser": {}, // see Resource Browser documentation "workspacePageTitle": "", // title to display above workspacePageDescription "workspacePageDescription": "", // html to display above the workspace options "studyViewerConfig": [],//See docs/study_viewer.md for more details.